hotosm/docs/docs/dev-guide/repo-management/licensing.md

   exploitation of open code, making any modifications open so the entire community can benefit.

+- The distinction between the two is that AGPL is used for code distributed via a network (i.e. a website), whereas, GPL can be used for all other code (e.g. PyPi packages).

 > Originally HOT was using BSD-2-Clause, which is more permissive
 > and not copyleft, meaning it is fully open but there is no protection
 > from commercial exploitation.